Hartvik: Legenda Hartviciana

 Upon the order of Coloman, Hartvik composed the hagiography of Saint Stephen, the first king of Hungary – called Legenda Hartviciana or Vita Hartviciana, which was based on two existing legends (Legenda maior and Legenda minor).
 Historian Gábor Thoroczkay argued Hartvik compiled his work in the period between 1097 and 1099, or the early 1100s at the latest, while other historians – e.g. Zoltán Tóth, József Gerics – considered the bishop wrote the legend in the 1110s.
 Beside the veneration of Stephen I, Hartvik's legend served justified the political purposes of Coloman in order to defend his royal prerogative to appoint the prelates of his realm, as a response to the Gregorian Reform and the Investiture Controversy.
+Hartvik also laid the foundations of the Holy Crown doctrine and the idea of Apostolic Majesty in his work.
 With some modifications in the text, Pope Innocent III sanctioned the Legenda Hartviciana as the official hagiography of Stephen I of Hungary in 1201.